2020–2021 China–India skirmishes: Logistics

 Following unsuccessful diplomatic talks and stalled military disengagement and de-escalation process, China and India prepared themselves to maintain sustained deployment in Ladakh throughout the winter.
-Temperatures in parts of Aksai Chin and Ladakh, a high altitude cold desert, drops as low as -40 °C. While some areas of the region see heavy snowfall, eastern Ladakh sees winds of up to 60 kmph.
+Temperatures in parts of Aksai Chin and Ladakh, a high altitude cold desert, drop as low as −40 °C. While some areas of the region see heavy snowfall, eastern Ladakh sees winds of up to 60 kmph.
 Shyok River in Pangong Tso freezes, as does water in pipes.

 A large part of the logistical requirements on the Indian side is in the form of fuel, oil and lubricants (FOLs).
 Oil is used for firing bukharis and cooking food as well as melting snow for drinking water and for barracks with heating systems.
 Arctic tents and winter clothing have been stocked.
 Nutritional requirements are met through provisions including 22 types of rice, pulses and wheat, 65 necessary food items, perishables such as vegetables; and high-calorie foods for deployment of 18000 feet and above.
 A single soldier requires approximately 800 kg of provisions to last through winter.
 Arms and ammunition have been stockpiled.

 Local resources in Ladakh are limited, so everything comes from the plains.
 Extra engineering forces have been tasked with providing additional barracks for the troops; by mid–November it was reported that the army has completed the construction of "habitat facilities" in Ladakh.
 According to former Army Deputy Chief of Staff, Lieutenant General J.P.
 Singh, winter deployment along the LAC will financially bleed India by forcing construction of new infrastructure, recurring expenses such as additional truck and aircraft movement, and purchase of off-the-shelf winter equipment; in turn affecting other expenses such as modernisation plans.

-Amidst the standoff, India completed military logistics sharing agreements with partners in the Quad— Japan, Australia and United States.
+Amidst the standoff, India completed military logistics sharing agreements with partners in the Quad—Japan, Australia and United States.
 DRDO has developed a number of products for troops in Ladakh such as a new buhkari called Him Tapaak.
 There has been considerable delays of several years in construction of border outposts for the ITBP.

 The People's Daily reported that the PLA has been constructing new infrastructure for the winter, such as pre-fabricated shelters, and conducting drills using drones to deliver hot meals to frontline troops.
 China is also seeking to set up military logistics facilities in Pakistan, Sri Lanka and Myanmar.